SolidHal/noisedeck/README.md

 TODO:

-slightly more space for the lcd

-magnets to keep the lid closed
+print the bottom cover to do a fit test

 add connectors for strap/handles?